by Texas Homesteader ~

 Adjusting The Solar Oven

 (NOTE: The newer solar ovens have a sun tracker attachment.
 This little cube makes it SO much easier to track the sun properly!
-Since mine didn’t have one I recently bought the retrofit kit and added to my solar oven.
+Since mine wasn’t sold with one I recently bought the retrofit kit and added to my solar oven.
 I highly recommend this helpful little amendment)

-After my adjustments were made the oven quickly heated to about 325-330 degrees.
+I periodically adjust the sun oven to track the sun.
+The oven quickly heated to about 325-330 degrees.

 Supper Is Served!